April 27, 2026 By Liz Hunt

 3. Complete an application

 After you determine how much capital you need and which lender may be able to provide it, it’s time to complete the application.
-Filling out the necessary forms can take 15 minutes to an hour.
-Proofread your work because mistakes can cause the lender to send the application back to you, prolonging this part of the process.
+Proofread your work because mistakes may cause the lender to send the application back to you, prolonging this part of the process.

 Once your application has been approved, the lender will provide an overview of the exact loan terms, including your loan amount, repayment term, interest rates, and other relevant conditions.